Philogicatician/awakening_from_the_meaning_crisis/README.md

 ## Questions

 1. if RR is at the core of intelligence, and RR can be improved, then intelligence can be improved as well ?
 2. what is *openness of comportment* ?
+(Heidegger)
 3. more on the *cognitive-cultural grammar* (Wittgenstein)
 4. Heidegger:
-    + Sein is  German noun, always capitalized
+    + Sein is a German noun, always capitalized
     + withdrawing == becoming transparent in the process (eg. hammer)
 5. immediate vs developmental transformation
     + aspirational aspect of rationality: proleptic rationality
         + incremental/developmental changes
-	+ but: Buddhists say that *wanting* realization is inherently impure, because
+    + but: some Buddhists say that *wanting* realization is inherently impure, because
-		+ you want to reach a goal out of fear (impure ...)
+        + you want to reach a goal out of fear (impure motivations)
+            + plus reaching a goal is still in the *having mode*
         + no matter how many levels you achieve in your practice,
             + you are not realizing what was already there right from the beginning

+## TODO's

++ reference episodes in gloss
++ add book recommendations per episode
++ add relevant Vervaeke papers